-A: Yes!
-With the 16.12 release we added a feature that allows you to take a snapshot of your entire budget at any time and store it in a new warehouse file, separate from where your "live" budget is stored.
+A: Yes, with the budget archive feature you can take a snapshot of your entire budget at any time and store it in a new warehouse file, separate from where your "live" budget is stored.
 This lets you store several versions of your budget - such as both a conservative and aggressive budget using different calculation assumptions.
 You can use archived snapshot(s) in the Variance Analysis dashboard to compare your actual performance against multiple archived budgets.
 By having an archived copy of your final approved budget, you can even come back mid-year and adjust your figures for the remainder of the year, producing a mid-year budget recast.
-See Page 61 for more details about the Budget Archive.
+See Page 66 for more details about the Budget Archive.